 Conversion.
 Class B ordinary shares are convertible into Class A ordinary shares.
 All Class B ordinary shares are subject to automatic conversion into Class A ordinary shares when the beneficial ownership of Class B ordinary shares is transferred to persons who are not an affiliate of the holders of the Class B ordinary shares.
 Each Class B ordinary share is generally convertible into one Class A ordinary share.
-However, if and when the nominal amount of one Class A ordinary share changes by reason of consolidation or sub-division, the applicable conversion rate of Class B ordinary shares into Class A ordinary shares shall equal the quotient of the revised nominal amount, divided by the former nominal amount, of one Class A ordinary share.
+However, if and when the nominal amount of one Class A ordinary share shall equal the quotient of the revised nominal amount, divided by the former nominal amount, of one Class A ordinary share.